marco-bertelli/chronos/README.md

 1.) create a childWorker helper.
 The subrocess has a complete seperate context, so there are no database connections or anything else that can be shared.
 Therefore you have to ensure that all required connections and initializations are done here too.
-Furthermore you also have to load the correct job definition so that agenda nows what code it must execute.
+Furthermore you also have to load the correct job definition so that scheduler nows what code it must execute.
 Therefore 3 parameters are passed to the childWorker: name, jobId and path to the job definition.

 Example file can look like this: